The Cripple of Inishmaan: Productions

 Inishmaan (shaded red) on a map of Ireland.

-The Cripple of Inishmaan opened on 12 December 1996 at Royal National Theatre (Cottesloe) in London.
+The Cripple of Inishmaan opened on 12 December 1996 at Royal National Theatre (Cottesloe) in London, a production which was subsequently toured to the 1997 Galway Arts Festival.
 In April 1998, it opened off-Broadway at the Joseph Papp Public Theater, again with Ruaidhri Conroy in the title role.
 In the same year, Frederick Koehler played Billy in Los Angeles.

-The play was produced off-Broadway by the Atlantic Theater Company in conjunction with The Druid Theatre Company of Galway, Ireland, opening on 21 December 2008.
+In 2008, the play was produced by the Atlantic Theater Company in conjunction with Druid Theatre Company, opening in Galway, Ireland on 12 September and subsequently off-Broadway on 21 December.
 Directed by Garry Hynes, the cast featured Kerry Condon, Andrew Connolly, Laurence Kinlan, Dearbhla Molloy, Aaron Monaghan, Marie Mullen, Patricia O'Connell, David Pearse and John C. Vennema.

 In 2013, the play returned to the Noël Coward Theatre in London's West End for a sold-out run starring Daniel Radcliffe as Cripple Billy and with Michael Grandage directing.
 In spring 2014, this production transferred to Broadway at the Cort Theatre for a limited run, with Opening Night on 20 April 2014.